mental32/exchange-orderbook/README.md

 }

 pub struct MultiplePriceLevels {
-    inner: Vec<PriceLevel>,
+    inner: Vec<PriceLevel>, // NB: we use TinyVec here }
-}

 pub struct PriceLevel {
-    price: u32,
+    price: NonZeroU32,
     memo_seq: u32,
-    inner: Vec<Order>,
+    inner: Vec<Order>, // NB: we also use TinyVec here }
-}
 ```

 - `MultiplePriceLevels`: A vector that holds price levels.
-- `PriceLevel`: Contains the price, a sequence number generator, and the orders for that price level.
+- `PriceLevel`: Contains the price, a memo number generator, and the orders for that price level.

 An order-index type is employed for finding an order.
 The respective price level is located using binary search, while the order within that level is found via a linear scan.